learn swedish online

 What is the SJ-sound?

 This sound is a voiceless fricative sound.
 Voiceless means we don’t use our larynx to produce it.
 Fricative means a consonant sound that we produce by forcing air through a narrow channel.
 And this is exactly what we do when we say the SJ-sound.
-We force air through a narrow channel in the back of our throat.
+We force air through a narrow channel in our throat.

 Do all Swedes use the SJ-sound?